 Yes.
 Grace charges a use of space fee and has different fees for members and non-members.
 Grace makes every effort to accommodate couples wishing to be married at Grace, and lower fees may be negotiated in cases of special need or circumstance, at the discretion of the Rector.

 “Member” refers to persons who attend Grace Church regularly and support its ministries with a regular financial contribution; “non-member” refers to those who do not attend regularly or make a yearly financial commitment.

-Grace also requires a security deposit of $300.00 to cover any damage to its facilities or grounds as a result of the wedding celebration; this deposit is refundable in part or in full after the wedding ceremony and related events (post-wedding photography, etc.) have taken place.
+Grace also requires a security deposit to cover any damage to its facilities or grounds as a result of the wedding celebration; this deposit is refundable in part or in full after the wedding ceremony and related events (post-wedding photography, etc.) have taken place.